mucharlaaashish-devops/mucharlaaashish-devops/README.md

 ## 🚀 Current Contribution & Activity

-### 🇮🇳 Viksit Bharat Buildathon
+## 🇮🇳 Viksit Bharat Buildathon 2025

-**Large-Scale Government & Education Platform**
+**Nationwide Student Innovation & Experiential Learning Platform**

-Contributed to the cloud infrastructure, application deployment, server configuration, and production support of the Viksit Bharat Buildathon platform.
+Contributed to the **cloud infrastructure, application deployment, server configuration, and production support** of the Viksit Bharat Buildathon 2025 platform, a nationwide student innovation initiative for Grades 6–12, organized by the Department of School Education & Literacy, Ministry of Education, in collaboration with Atal Innovation Mission, NITI Aayog, and AICTE.

 ### 📊 Platform Scale